freneticmonkey/vscode-vsr/README.md

 # vscode-vsr
-VSCode SCM extension for Versionr
+VSCode SCM extension for Versionr.
+Forked from the VSCode Git Extension.